Mixed orthogonality graphs for continuous-time state space models and orthogonal projections

-In conclusion, we show in this paper that not only for ICCSS processes, but also for most state space models, the (local) causality graph exists and satisfies several of the preferred Markov properties.
-In our opinion this is the first (mixed) graphical model for this popular and broad class of stochastic processes.
-However, for the explicit representation of the edges via (local) Granger causality and (local) contemporaneous uncorrelatedness, we need the invertibility of the state space model and hence, the restriction to ICCSS processes.
-In addition, we derive new and important results for state space models, such as sufficient criteria for being an ICCSS model, alternative representations for $Y_v(t+h)$ and its highest derivative depending on the linear past of $\CY_V$ up to time $t$ and an independent noise term, and, in particular, their orthogonal projections onto linear subspaces, which are the basis for linear predictions.
+In conclusion, we show in this paper that not only for ICCSS processes but also for most state space models, the (local) orthogonality graph exists and satisfies several of the preferred Markov properties.
+In our opinion, this is the first (mixed) graphical model for this popular and broad class of stochastic processes.
+However, for the explicit representation of the edges via (local) Granger causality and (local) contemporaneous correlation, we need the invertibility of the state space model and hence, the restriction to ICCSS processes.
+In addition, we derive new and important results for state space models, such as sufficient criteria for being an ICCSS model, alternative representations for $Y_v(t+h)$ and its highest derivative depending on the linear past of $\CY$ up to time $t$ and an independent noise term, and, in particular, their orthogonal projections onto linear subspaces, which are the basis for linear predictions.

 The paper is structured as follows.
-In \Cref{sec: Preliminaries}, we introduce (local) causality graphs, the controller canonical form of a state space model, and ICCSS processes.
+In \Cref{sec: Preliminaries}, we introduce (local) orthogonality graphs, the controller canonical form of a state space model and ICCSS processes.
 We also present their basic properties that are important for this paper.
-In \Cref{sec: Linear prediction of MCARMA processes}, we consider orthogonal projections of ICCSS processes and their highest derivatives onto linear subspaces generated by subprocesses, since the characterisations of the edges of the (local) causality graph are based on these orthogonal projections.
-These results lead then to the existence of the (local) causality graph and the characterisation of the directed and the undirected edges for ICCSS processes by their model parameters in \Cref{sec: causality graph for MCARMA processes}.
-The proofs of the paper are moved to the appendix.
+In \Cref{sec: Linear prediction of MCARMA processes}, we consider orthogonal projections of ICCSS processes and their highest derivatives onto linear subspaces generated by subprocesses, since the characterisations of the edges of the (local) orthogonality graph are based on these orthogonal projections.
+These results then lead to the existence of the (local) orthogonality graph and the characterisation of the directed and the undirected edges of an ICCSS process by its model parameters in \Cref{sec: orthogonality graph for MCARMA processes}.
+The proofs of the paper are given in their own \Cref{Appendix:Proofs}.